nsrr/abc-documentation/pages/README.md

 1. Laparoscopic Gastric Banding (LGB)
 2. Continuous Positive Airway Pressure (CPAP)
+## Methods

+## PSG Collection
+PSG signal data were collected using the Compumedics E-Series system (Abbotsford, Victoria, Australia).
+EDF signal and XML signals were later exported from the Compumedics E-Series system.
+The raw data is captured by a NONIN Model 3100 Wrist Oximeter.

+1. EDF - Signal files in the European Data Format exported from Compumedics Profusion.
+2. XML (Profusion) - Annotation files exported from Compumedics Profusion.
+(Learn more...)
+3. XML (NSRR) - Annotation files processed in the EDF Editor and Translator tool.

+View the PSG data here: **[/polysomnography](:files_path:/polysomnography)** Overnight polysomnography (PSG) data from baseline and follow-up (9- and 18-Month) visits.

 ## PSG Scoring
 Hypopnea events are represented by two different tags in the XML annotation files.
 Events with the Hypopnea tag are hypopneas with a reduction in airflow between 30% and 50% from baseline levels.
 Events with the Unsure tag are hypopneas with a reduction in airflow greater than 50% from baseline levels.